 You can reheat the jackfruit in the microwave or over medium-low heat in a pan on the stovetop.
 Add 1-2 tbsp of water to the jackfruit so it doesn't dry out when you warm it up.

-Yes, you can freeze leftover vegan pulled pork.
-Store it in an airtight container and then put it in the freezer for 3-4 months.
-When you're ready to defrost it, remove it from the freezer and put it in the fridge to defrost for 24 hours before reheating it.
+You can freeze the cooked jackfruit too.
+Store it in an airtight container in the freezer for 2-3 months.
+When you're ready to defrost it, remove it from the freezer and put it in the fridge to thaw for 24 hours before reheating it.

 Success Tips

-- Make sure to rinse and drain the canned jackfruit very well before adding it to the slow cooker.
-Canned jackfruit is packed in a salty brine that you should rinse off before cooking with it.
+- Rinse and drain the canned jackfruit very well before cooking it.
+Canned jackfruit is usually packed in a salty brine that you should rinse off before cooking it.

-- Only use young green jackfruit as a meat replacement.
-Ripe jackfruit is sweet and won't work for this recipe.
+- Only use young green jackfruit to make the burgers.
+Ripe jackfruit is sweet and won't work as a meat replacement for these burgers.

-- I've found that cooking the jackfruit on high for 3 hours in the slow cooker is better than cooking the jackfruit on low for 7 hours.
-If you cook the tinned jackfruit for too long it gets too soft and mushy.
+- After testing it both ways, I've found that the jackfruit has a better texture after cooking it on high for 3 hours rather than cooking it on low for 7 hours.
+If you cook it for too long it gets too soft and mushy.

 Equipment